-Many car rental companies offer discounts and upgrades exclusively to reserve cardholders.
-Combine that with the $300 in annual statement credits for travel purchases (car rentals count) and, for new cardholders, 50,000 bonus points ($750 in travel purchases, including car rentals) when you spend $4,000 in the first three months, and the high $550 annual fee works out to a more reasonable $250.
+Many car rental companies offer discounts and upgrades exclusively to Reserve cardholders.
+Combine that with the $300 in annual statement credits for travel purchases and the high $550 annual fee works out to a more reasonable $250.
+New cardholders also earn 60,000 bonus points after spending $4,000 in the first three months (a $900 value).

-This is the card if you want for great car rental coverage, but want to still get some of those rentals free with points (paying with points still entitles you to coverage).
+This is the card if you want to get great car rental coverage but want to still get some of those rentals free with points (paying with points still entitles you to coverage).

 The Platinum Card from American Express

-Plus, you get an airline fee credit of up to $200, up to $15 in Uber Cash every month (plus extra $20 in December), Gold status with Hilton Honors and Gold Elite status with Marriott Bonvoy.
+Plus, you get an airline fee credit of up to $200, up to $15 in Uber Cash every month (plus an extra $20 in December) and a $100 annual credit at Saks Fifth Avenue or Saks.com purchases.
+You also get Gold status with Hilton Honors and Gold Elite status with Marriott Bonvoy.
 If you want all the travel benefits and the most car rental coverage available, choose this card.

 “My favorite credit card for renting a car is the Amex Platinum.
 Between the built-in insurance policy coverage and the complimentary roadside assistance, it’s helped me so much when I’ve needed it most,” said Christopher Grozdon of Dash-SEO.

 If you rent a car for business often, this is the card to consider.
 Ink is the only business credit card suite that offers primary rental car coverage in the U.S. for the value of the car, and this particular one carries no annual fee.